Can I shock you?

 Alright, I’m sure this point is clear.

-So like I wrote earlier, your audience keeps coming back because you’re different.
-This difference is what sets you apart from the crowd.
+Like I mentioned earlier, your audience keeps coming back because you’re different.
+This difference is what sets you apart from the crowd of other bloggers out there.

 It is what is called your unique selling point.

-A unique selling point or USP is simply a statement or STYLE you embody which shows clearly through your brand in a way that people with such leanings can relate to it.
+A unique selling point or USP is simply a statement or STYLE you embody which shows clearly through your brand (or blog) in a way that people with such leanings can connect with and relate to it.

 Let me tell you a story…